sondrelg/rs-case/README.rst

 | 100 000 000 | 232 s               | 990 s                 | 4.26x      |
 +-------------+---------------------+-----------------------+------------+

-Running the :code:`1 rep` scenario one million times, gives an average Rust execution time of 3.90 μs compared to an average Python execution time of 11.48 μs (almost ~3x slower for Python).
+Running the :code:`1 rep` scenario one million times, gives an average Rust execution time of 3.90 us compared to an average Python execution time of 11.48 us (almost ~3x slower for Python).

 In summary, the benchmarked performed similarly, with Rust pulling ahead even more, for these two implementations.
 At the same time, there's probably room for improvement for both implementations still, and probably especially for the Python one.